Magna-Worldwide/laravelApi/README.md

 Contributions are welcome!
 If you find any bugs or want to add new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Feel free to customize this README file further to include any additional information specific to your application.
-Make sure to replace `<repository-url>` with the actual URL of your Git repository.